AbbySepple/bonus-round2/README.md

 - No bonus can be above 13% or below 0% total.

 ## API/Server Routes
+Once you have a working application running just in Node, build out an API to interact with your class modules.

 You should create an API to interact with the employees and the bonuses.
 For now the company can be created (hard coded) at server start up.
 Do this in an `employee.js` router module.
 The employee routes should:

-- create a new employee
+- post to create a new employee (from a form or from Postman)
 - get the employee list
 - get the employee bonuses - triggering the Company method to calculate the bonuses and return them to the caller.
 They do not need to be stored anywhere on the server.